100 Miles in 100 Days Challenge

 - Electronic Log - Please see directions below.

-This year, we are PILOTING a new Challenge feature…an electronic log.
-With all of our Challenge members using different applications and/or activity trackers to track their miles, we have opted to utilize a Google spreadsheet to house the electronic log.
+With all of our Challenge members using different types of applications and/or activity trackers to track their miles, we have opted to utilize a Google spreadsheet to house the electronic log.

 How do I participate?